 1. Some decent padded cycling shorts — better still padded bib shorts — stop your backside hurting so much.
 Massively padded saddles won’t help you on longer rides: trust us on this.
 The only way to be comfortable in the saddle is to wear padded shorts, fit a decent saddle and ride until you get used to it.

 2. Wear a cycling helmet.
 We know legislating helmets is massively contentious, but a quality lid might save your life, and it’s not hard nowadays to find one that’s comfy, light and affordable.
-Check out our expert reviews of the best cycling helmets currently on the market.
+Check out our expert reviews of the best road and mountain bike helmets currently on the market.
 (And no, you don’t have to buy the most expensive model because they all conform to current safety standards)

 4. Mountain bikers: get protection.
 Particularly when you’re starting out or learning new skills.
 You’ll be very grateful for a decent pair of gloves and knee pads, at minimum.
 If you’re learning big jumps or hardcore downhill trails, consider elbow pads and back protectors too.